 You can find a full explanation of the various rates and thresholds for the different Classes of NICs company directors and sole traders are liable for in ByteStart’s Guide to National Insurance Contributions for small businesses.

-Pay As You Earn (PAYE) is a scheme operated by HM Revenue & Customs to take income tax from employees as they earn it.
+Pay As You Earn (PAYE) is a scheme operated by HMRC to deduct income tax and NICs from employees as they earn it.

 If you run your business as a sole trader, then you are self employed and not affected by PAYE.
-You will self assess your income and complete a tax return.
+You self assess your income and complete a tax return each year.

 All payroll data is submitted to HMRC in ‘real time’, rather than simply at the end of each tax year.